- October 2022

 My car broke down over the weekend.
 My son-in-law, Carlos helped me fix it.
 He discovered my oil needed changing.
 While he worked on it, he sent me to Walmart to get oil and a filter.

 The automotive section had closed.
 I stared at the myriad of choices in oil filters, confused about which one to buy.
 I had used the machines but I couldn’t find the number they recommended.

 I spotted a man and his family who turned down my aisle.
 I reached out and asked if he knew how to figure it out.
 He didn’t know but his teenage son stepped up and pulled out his iPhone.
 He asked me the make, model and year of the car and began to search.

 I’m enjoying hanging out at our charming Broadway Cafe.
 I am writing my stories and working on my book,”The Gift of Writing: 10 Ways to Share Your Heart.”

 I’m drinking iced tea, caffeine free red rooibos, vanilla and almonds bits.
 Delicious!

 I asked a young woman sitting behind me to take this photo.
 I found out she’s a camp counselor at New Life Ranch for the summer.
 She’s going to a university in Texas studying mechanical engineering.
 She wants to go overseas to help underdeveloped nations with their engineering issues.

 Something compelled me to go after the homeless man shuffling by our hotel.
 I hesitated because my sister had gone into the lobby and would not know.

 I had worked with the homeless a few years back so they didn’t make me nervous.
 I learned that many of them were people who had lost their way and needed encouragement.

-My sister and I were downtown Philadelphia attending a quarterly meeting of a year long program from the Publicity Summit where we learned how to approach major media with our projects and products.
+My sister and I were in downtown Philadelphia attending a quarterly meeting of a year-long program from the Publicity Summit where we learned how to approach major media with our projects and products.